J-Filip/react_fm/readme.md

 - the idea behind React is that you want to cache most of what you fetch from a database.
 If you fetch the details of pet ID 1, you generally DO NOT want to fetch it again if a user revisits that page: you'd like to cache it.
 This is what react-query is going to do for you: it's a built in caching layer for these async data stores that works really well within the constraints of React.
 Let's see how to make our Details page use it.

+## 💨 Tailwind CSS

+- utility-first low-level CSS framework
+PROS:
+- create and apply resuable styles
+- no breaking changes because classes are local
+- no naming
+- small size because it's tree shakeable

+CONS:
+- it's classes look uuuuuugly as f**k but there is a cool vscode extension for hiding it

+- e.g. Bootstrap is a component-based framework with prebuilt components.
+Basically eliminates the need for writing own css
+- not so flexible

+- tailwind is not tied to React but it's becoming very popular with componend based frameworks
+- bootstrap - fully styled, predefined components
+- tailwind - utilities

+- PostCSS - a transpiler that turns a special PostCSS plugin syntax into a Vanilla CSS.
+You can think of it as the Babel tool for CSS.

 ## Notable mentions 👀